Non-dimensional parameters for the flapping dynamics of multilayered plates: Introduction

-Various numerical methods based on the finite difference method \cite{peskin,connell2007}, finite element method \cite{tang_inverted_pof,bourlet2015} and lattice Boltzmann method \cite{lbm_flapping,lbm_parallel}, have been used to investigate the non-linear two/three-dimensional post-critical flapping response, force and vortex dynamics to understand the physics behind the flapping phenomena for isotropic flexible structures.
-Despite the fact that piezoelectric energy harvesting devices are multilayered, the current understanding of the non-linear flapping dynamics is primarily limited to results from isotropic models.
-An attempt was made earlier by \cite{deniz2012}, who have numerically investigated the flapping dynamics of a three-layered flexible plate by considering an equivalent single-layered plate's Young's modulus for the three-layered flexible plate.
-More recently, in \cite{multilayered_numerical}, a quasi-monolithic formulation to numerical investigate the post-critical flapping dynamics of a two-layered plate in a uniform flow.
-This study revealed that variation of material properties across the layers can result in complex flapping dynamics and there is need for the development of nondimensional parameters that can generalize the flapping dynamics of multilayered structures.
+Even though piezoelectric energy harvesting devices are multilayered, the current understanding of the non-linear flapping dynamics is limited to results from isotropic models.
+An attempt was made earlier by \citet{deniz2012}, where the flapping dynamics of a three-layered flexible plate were numerically investigated by considering an equivalent single-layered plate's Young's modulus for the three-layered flexible plate.
+More recently, in \citet{multilayered_numerical}, a quasi-monolithic formulation was considered to numerically investigate the post-critical flapping dynamics of a two-layered plate in a uniform flow.
+The study revealed that variation in material properties across the layers could result in complex flapping dynamics.
+Hence, there is a crucial need for developing non-dimensional parameters that can generalize the flapping dynamics of multilayered structures.

+Building upon the work of \citet{multilayered_numerical}, the current study aims at formulating the equivalent, non-dimensional mass ratio and flexural rigidity for an n-layered plate.
+Therefore, it lays the groundwork for a complete description of the flapping dynamics for multilayered plates.
+The following formulation simplifies the analysis of a system by reducing the number of variables and parameters involved.
+According to the knowledge of the authors, although multilayered plates are extensively used in engineering, there does not exist a non-dimensional framework to describe the physics of such sandwiched structures undergoing flapping due to interaction with the surrounding flow.
+Therefore, this generalized novel description of multilayered plates will be imperative for their experimental, numerical and analytical analyses.

+The layout of the article is as follows.
+The non-dimensional parameters are derived and constructed for the multilayered plates in Section \ref{non_dimensional_parameters}.
+The generalized description is then systematically verified by considering multiple case scenarios in Section \ref{verification}.
+The study is summarized and concluded in Section \ref{conclusion}.

-\section{Construction of Non-Dimensional Parameters}
+\section{Construction of Non-dimensional Parameters}